kiril-ibm/actor-google-search-scraper/README.md

 can be `csv`, `html`, `xlsx`, `xml`, `rss` or `json`.

-For each Google Search results page, the dataset will contain a single record, which in JSON format looks as follows:
+For each Google Search results page, the dataset will contain a single record, which in JSON format looks as follows.
+Keep in mind that some fields have example values:

 ```json
 {